 As we have seen, conservation actions to relieve stresses on priority species and efforts to boost the resilience of wildlife habitat are essential for enabling climate adaptation.
-Maintaining and protecting areas of high landscape integrity as well as the regional network resilient and connected lands is also critical for enabling wildlife species to adapt to changing conditions and shift across the landscape.
+Maintaining and protecting areas of high landscape integrity as well as the regional network of resilient lands, climate corridors, and flow zones is also critical for enabling wildlife species to move and adapt to changing conditions.

-Furthermore, creating local networks of connected habitat cores and corridors will enhance their resilience and connectivity, and the ability of wildlife species to adapt to changing conditions within this CFA.
+Furthermore, creating local networks of connected habitat cores and corridors within this CFA will enhance their resilience and connectivity, and the ability of wildlife species to adapt to changing conditions.
 Connected local networks of headwater streams and larger rivers, their riparian corridors, floodplains, and wetlands enhances the stability of these habitats and enables fish, reptiles, birds, and other priority wildlife species that depend on those habitats to move across the landscape as conditions change.
-Maintaining connections between patches of diverse forest habitat and with rare shale barrens, rock outcrops, cliff and talus, karst or cave habitat buffers enhances the resilience of these habitats and enables forest species to move to optimal sites as conditions change.
-Conservation of aquatic, riparian and floodplain corridors along with areas of native vegetation in and around agricultural areas, small forest patches and larger blocks of forest habitat can create a local network of resilient, connected lands that merges into the larger regional network.
-Beyond undertaking conservation actions in the priority habitats listed above, and even beyond protecting the regional network of climate connectors and flow zones, stakeholders are encouraged to restore and protect the connections between these areas in order to maintain an interwoven fabric of natural systems for wildlife within this CFA to thrive long into the future.
+Maintaining connections between large patches of diverse forest habitat that also include rare shale barrens, rock outcrops, cliff and talus, karst or cave habitat buffers and enhances the resilience of these habitats and enables forest species to move to optimal sites as conditions change.
+These corridors of aquatic, riparian and floodplain habitat, along with areas of woody vegetation in and around agricultural areas, small forest patches and larger blocks of forest habitat can create a local network of resilient, connected lands that merges into the larger regional network.
+Beyond undertaking conservation actions in the local priority areas listed above, and even beyond protecting the regional network of climate connectors and flow zones, stakeholders are encouraged to work to restore and protect the connections between these areas in order to maintain an interwoven fabric of natural systems for wildlife within to thrive within this CFA long into the future.